samuk/Open-Pi/compliance/Manual.md

 It is recommended to always make a soft “turn off” of the board.
 If that is not possible then please hold PWR button down for a few seconds to “turn off the board”.
 Then you are free to remove the power supply.
-If you disconnect the power supply (either the USB, the battery or the power jack) before turning off the board you may corrupt your SD card.
-If you have placed NAND memory you can corrupt the image on the NAND memory.
+If you disconnect the power supply (either the USB, the battery or the power jack) before turning off the board you may corrupt your SD card or M.2 Drive.

 ## 2.5 Interacting with the board
 There are four typical ways to interact with Open Pi:

-- a personal computer or another board via UART0 and a serial debug cable
 - an HDMI monitor via the HDMI connector and an HDMI cable
 - a personal computer or another board via the mini USB connector and a mini USB cable, using SSH protocol
 - via Ethernet via Ethernet connector and LAN cable, using SSH protocol
+-  a personal computer or another board via UART0 and a serial debug cable

 More details on each of the connections might be found in the consequent sub-chapters.
 Note that not all interface options are available for all images.